Safety in Polar Bear Habitat

 When interaction turns into incident:

 Consider the range of actions you could take.
 Start with the least aggressive options, such as using noisemakers, grouping together, yelling or clapping, or deploying air horns.
-Bear pepper spray is effective—but only at close range and with favorable wind conditions.
+Bear pepper spray is effective—but only when used properly at close range and with favorable wind conditions.
 With wise use of deterrents, your group may be able to de-escalate the incident by keeping bears from making contact with your camp items, and by eventually increasing distance between you and the bear.

 Know bear behaviors and patterns so you can assess whether a bear is a threat to human life.
+For more web-based safety guidelines and information about polar bear behaviors see our Polar Bear Interaction Guidelines.

 If defense of life becomes necessary: